cely-tools/docs/docs/includes/understanding_keychain/2_get-item.md

 ]
 ```

-In addition to the attributes needed to query the item, the two most important attributes are:
+The two most important attributes when retrieving an item are:

 - [`kSecReturnAttributes`](https://developer.apple.com/documentation/security/ksecreturnattributes): **must be set to `true` in order to retrieve item's attributes**
 - [`kSecReturnData`](https://developer.apple.com/documentation/security/ksecreturndata): must be set to true in order to retrieve secret data.